Chapter 29 : Hate

 “Oh, thank Merlin,” I breathed, gratitude washing over me like a tidal wave.
 “Thank Merlin.”

 Potter was behind me, looking considerably relieved.
 “Lilia, you gave us quite a scare.
 Don’t do that again, alright?”
 His tone was cheerful and casual—he obviously didn’t want to scare her anymore than she already ways—but I sensed the knot of worry underneath.

 In my arms, Lilia nodded quietly, sniffling a little.
-I turned around to Potter, glad this whole thing was over, glad that we’d finally found her.
+I turned around to Potter, glad this whole fiasco was over, glad that we’d finally found her.

 “Can we go home now?”
 I pleaded, voice hitching at the end.
 I was tired.
 Worn down.
 I needed some sleep and to think things over.